 Simulation Training is distinct from other types of training in that it specifically engages the learner in hands-on activities with minimal lecture time.
 Simulation training should engage each learner directly; demonstrative sessions do not qualify as simulation training.
 Effective simulation training gives each learner multiple touches within a given scenario such that they can demonstrate proficiency in the technical skills being taught.

-Effective simulation training at a Level 1 Center should use ECLS equipment that closely resembles the institution's clinical environment.
-Simulation training can be completed in-house or at another site.
+Where possible, simulation training should use ECLS equipment that closely resembles the institution's clinical environment.
+Simulation training can be completed on site, at a training center, or in a combination of both.
 Simulation training should cover the following five (5) simulations: